squirrel-project/squirrel_perception/squirrel_active_exploration/readme.md

 squirrel_active_exploration
 ===========================

-Maintanier:
+Maintanier: <br />
 Tim Patten, t.patten@acfr.usyd.edu.au

-1. Overview
+## Overview

 The squirrel_active_exploration package evaluates the utility of potential viewpoints in an environment.
 It can be used to plan the next-best-view by comparing the utility of candidate viewpoints and selecting the one with the highest utility.
 The package operates with RGB-D data in the form of point clouds (.pcd).
 This can be from a dataset or from a hardware device.
-For use with a dataset, the clouds must be aligned to a common map frame with a set of transformation files (see [example](https://repo.acin.tuwien.ac.at/tmp/permanent/dataset_index.php for an example)).
+For use with a dataset, the clouds must be aligned to a common map frame with a set of transformation files (see [example](https://repo.acin.tuwien.ac.at/tmp/permanent/dataset_index.php for an example)). <br />
 During the online operation, a belief about each object is maintained consisting of its pose and class.
 The planner considers future viewpoints and determines the next view that will best improve the beliefs.
-This is done by maximising a utility function.
+This is done by maximising a utility function. <br />
 A number of alternative planning strategies are implemented and can be chosen by the user.

 For details, see [paper](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=7349156&filter%3DAND%28p_IS_Number%3A7163696%29)

-Bibtex
+Bibtex <br />
-@article{Patten2016,
+@article{Patten2016, <br />
-    author = {T. Patten and M. Zillich and R. Fitch and M. Vincze and S. Sukkarieh}, journal = {IEEE Robotics and Automation Letters}, title = {Viewpoint Evaluation for Online 3-D Active Object Classification}, year = {2016},
+    author = {T. Patten and M. Zillich and R. Fitch and M. Vincze and S. Sukkarieh}, <br />
+    journal = {IEEE Robotics and Automation Letters}, <br />
+    title = {Viewpoint Evaluation for Online 3-D Active Object Classification}, <br />
+    year = {2016}, <br />
-    volume = {1},
+    volume = {1}, <br />
-    number = {1},
+    number = {1}, <br />
-    pages = {73-81},
+    pages = {73-81}, <br />
-    month = {Jan}
+    month = {Jan} <br />
 }

 2. Requirements